Experience the Convenience

 Garrison Women's Health Center

 Kristin Yates, D.O.

 Only you know what birth plan is right for you.
 Our philosophy is to partner with you to help you achieve the labor you envision.
 Birth is a powerful event that is unique to each individual and family.
 We look forward to being a part of your birth experience.
 We know there is a lot of information available around what to expect during birth.
 We offer a downloadable packet as a way to learn more about us and to help you begin thinking about your options.

-Our board certified maternal-fetal specialist, Dr. Jeffrey Johnson, offers specialized and collaborative care to women experiencing high-risk or difficult pregnancies.
-He works in partnership with OB/GYN providers and moms-to-be with chronic health concerns and those with fetal genetic conditions or congenital malformations to provide the best care possible.
+We offer specialized and collaborative care to women experiencing high-risk or difficult pregnancies.
 Pregnancy should be a joyous time – our specialized care will minimize your stress and anxiety as we work to ensure a safe and healthy delivery for you and your baby.

 Planning starts with celebrating your pregnancy, and providing yourself, your partner, and your family with information and support to help as your journey begins.

 A variety of childbirth education and new parents' support classes are available to help prepare you and your family.
 Find more information about childbirth classes on our website.